WZY10065/30-feeder-distribution-network-dataset/README.md

 # 30-Feeder Distribution Network Dataset

+## Reference

+[1] Y. Wu, T. Yu, and Z. Wang, “Spatio-Temporal Complementarity-Driven Planning for Cost-Effective Renewable Hosting Capacity Enhancement in Flexible Power Distribution Networks,” International Journal of Electrical Power & Energy Systems, 2026.

 ## Overview

+This repository provides the publicly available 30-feeder distribution-network data and interactive topology viewer used to support the feeder-pair screening and 40-bus case studies in the accompanying manuscript [1].
 This release provides the topology, electrical parameters, node-level load and renewable-generation data, and fixed candidate interconnection points of a 30-feeder distribution network.
 The data are consolidated in `30_feeder_complete_dataset.xlsx`.

 The source case was obtained from a 10 kV urban distribution network in southern China.
 To comply with the utility confidentiality agreement, this public release does not contain identifiable geographic information, the utility's original topology, or original measurements.